-UK CEH LCM attribute name (LCM2015 name) Example Description hist 2:3, 11:361 This describes the frequency of 20m pixels per UK CEH land cover class encountered in a land parcel given as a list of tuples <left>:<right> separated by commas.
+UKCEH LCM attribute name Example Description gid (ogc_fid) 10079 This is a unique identifier for the land parcel hist 2:3, 11:361 This describes the frequency of 10 m pixels per UKCEH land cover class encountered in a land parcel given as a list of tuples <left>:<right> separated by commas.
 The figure to the left of the colon per tuple represents the UKCEH Land Cover Class identifier, to the right the frequency of occurrence.</right></left> mode 11 This is the most frequently occurring (modal) land cover type. purity 99.06 This is the percentage of the modal land cover class over the total number of pixels (n) encountered. conf 93.88 This when combined with purity helps to understand classification confidence.
-It is the mean value of the class membership probability for each pixel, rescaled to the range of 0 to 100. stdev 9.51 This is the standard deviation of conf. agg 6 This is the aggregate class (see Table 1) n 319 This is the total number of 10m pixels intersecting the land parcel
+It is the mean polygon value of the class membership probability for each pixel, rescaled to the range of 0 to 100. stdev 9.51 This is the standard deviation of conf. agg 6 This is the aggregate class (see Table 1) n 319 This is the total number of 10 m pixels intersecting the land parcel

-25m Pixel Rasterised Land Parcel datasets
+25 m Pixel Rasterised Land Parcel datasets

-These are the result of rasterising the Land Parcel dataset into 25m pixels, with the pixel origin matching the origin of the British National Grid or the Irish National Grid.
+These are the result of rasterising the Land Parcel dataset into 25 m pixels, with the pixel origin matching the origin of the British National Grid (for Great Britain) or the Irish National Grid (for Northern Ireland).
 Three attributes are carried from the Land Parcel datasets, giving a 3-band raster.
 Band 1 is the dominant land cover mode; band 2 is conf; and band 3 purity (see Figure 3).